 Raja Ampat includes a network of seven marine protected areas (MPAs) in West Papua, Indonesia.

 Since work began, 15 marine mammal species have been identified and the region was designated as maritime Regency with a ban on the hunting and killing of all large marine fauna introduced.

 The area includes four large islands (Waigeo, Batanta, Salawati and Misool), hundreds of smaller islands and the Dampier and Sagewin strait.

 Indonesia consists of 16 056 islands with a major oceanic exchange between the Pacific and Indian Ocean and Raja Ampat is strongly influenced by it.
 These water routes are used by many whales and dolphins, to migrate from one Ocean to the other, however not much is known about the species.

-Our second visit to Papua Paradise was longer and we could gather more information and meet people who we saw could allow us to consider a research and conservation project.
+Our second visit to Papua Paradise was longer and we could gather more information and meet people who we saw could allow us to consider a conservation project.
 Dr. Vester has since visited the University of Papua (UNIPA) in Manokwari and has spoken with Dr. Ricardo Tapilatu from UNIPA.

 In 2019 our Indonesian counterparts founded the Indonesian NGO Yayasan Suara Samudera Indonesia and we will support their local effort to start a marine mammal education and conservation project.

 Our planned start will be in November, stay tuned for more information …